Sales & Support: +1 (480) 360-6463

 1. Could you tell us more about your educational experience?

-2. What skill of your you reckon will be the most useful in this job?
+2. What skill of yours do you reckon will be the most useful in this job?

 3. How would your colleagues in your previous job describe you?